 - Keep feeders in shaded areas to minimize spoiled seed and help birds keep cool, encouraging them to feed longer and visit more frequently.

-- Keep cats indoors to protect ground feeding birds and immature fledglings just out of the nest.
+- Keep cats indoors and take steps to discourage feral cats in your yard to protect ground-feeding birds and immature fledglings just out of the nest.

 - Protect birds from window strikes by positioning feeders correctly and using anti-reflective techniques to make windows more visible.